Skip to content

 Managing Admin UI's Policy Store#

-After installation, Admin UI uses a default Policy Store for GUI access control.
-The logged-in user can use the Cedarling configuration screen to configure a remote Policy Store generated by Agama-Lab using its URL.
-When the Policy Store URL is configured, the backend parses the Policy Store to determine the roles and the role-to-scope mappings.
+After installation, Admin UI uses a default Policy Store (file with .cjar extension) for GUI access control.
+The logged-in user can use the Cedarling configuration screen to upload the new Policy Store file with .cjar extension, generated and released using Agama-Lab's Policy designer.
+When the Policy Store file is uploaded, the backend parses the Policy Store to determine the roles and the role-to-scope mappings.
 The Policy Store is used for managing GUI access control.
 The aggregated role-to-scope mapping (obtained by parsing the Policy Store) ensures that only the mapped scopes are added in the authorization tokens to access the appropriate protected Config API endpoints.

 C4Context